 God blesses the one that gives.
-This is why the Lord has abundantly blessed the North American Church.
-She has consistently given through the years, for the advancement of the Kingdom of God in the earth.
+This is why the Lord has abundantly blessed the North American church.
+She has consistently given through the years for the advancement of the kingdom of God in the earth.
 However, it must be understood that this is not a special favor that God has granted, but rather in keeping with the promise of His Word.
-He will do the same thing in any nation among any tribe or people.
+He will do the same thing in any nation and among any ethnic group.

-We now understand why Satan strives to deceive a National Church into depending too much on foreign funds, rather than giving and sacrificing for its own support.
-Not only does this prevent the blessings of God but it also prevents the progress of the Church.
-Foreign funds are always limited but God's funds are unlimited.
-If the National Church depends too much upon foreign funds, its growth and development will be limited.
-But if it depends upon God and practices His plan, its growth and development will never be limited.
+We now understand why Satan strives to deceive a national church into depending too much on foreign funds rather than giving and sacrificing for its own support.
+Not only does this prevent the blessings of God, but it also prevents the progress of the church.
+Foreign funds are always limited, but God's funds are unlimited.
+If the national church depends too much upon foreign funds, its growth and development will be limited.
+However, if it depends upon God and practices His plan, its growth and development will never be limited.